corenova/kos/docs/cluster.md

 ### KOS on the client

-On the client side, you don't have the benefit of the `kos` utility, so you need to directly `import/require` the
-[Kinetic Runtime](./intro.md#kinetic-runtime) inside the web application (e.g. [kos.min.js](../dist/kos.min.js)) and *load* the [sync](../reactors/sync.md) reactor module into the runtime instance.
+On the client side, since you don't have the benefit of the `kos` utility, you will need to directly `import/require` the [Kinetic Runtime](./intro.md#kinetic-runtime) inside the web application (e.g. [kos.min.js](../dist/kos.min.js)) and *load* the [sync](../reactors/sync.md) reactor module into the runtime instance.